ldelaprade/JavaCodingStyle/SwitchCase.md

 # Switch Case

-Switch case deserve a special consideration because it's the most difficult construct to get formatting consensus on.
+Switch case deserve a special consideration.
 For the switch part, no surprise -  we stick to the if/while braces positions.
-The cases part has no equivalent on other constructs and readability and simplicity considerations lead us to what follows.
+The cases part looks like is the remaining part of our good old GOTO tag labels (which is deprecated but still available in C !).

+Here's what we think is the simplest and best approach to adopt.

 ### switch/case